Dae-Y/django-task-manager/README.md

 # Simple Django task manager

-This is a Django-based Task Management System that allows users to manage tasks and categories through a simple web interface.
+This is a Django-based Task Management System that allows users to manage tasks and categories through a simple web interface. <br>
+Built for the **COMP3011 Web Application Frameworks** assignment.

 ---